event-engine/docs/docs/tutorial/bonus_IV.md

 ```

 {.alert .alert-warning}
-`$context` is not an argument of `Building::add()` but PHP does not care.
+`$contextServices` is not an argument of `Building::add()` but PHP does not care.
 We can use that to our advantage.
-The port does not need to know if an aggregate factory or command handling function is interested in a context or not.
+The port does not need to know if an aggregate factory or command handling function is interested in a context or requires dependencies.
 It just passes it always to the function.
-If context is `null` and the function doesn't care, everything is fine.
+If `$contextServices` is empty and the function doesn't care, everything is fine.

 ## Command Handling